opensearch-project/project-website/_posts/2025-08-07-Diving-into-services-with-OpenSearch-and-OpenTelemetry.md

 ### Step 7: Use natural language querying

-For more advanced investigation, you can use natural language capabilities to query the data.
-Using a prompt such as "Show me the logs for span id '475dc023cbf02058' and summarize the body field," the system generates the appropriate query and provides a summary of the findings, as shown in the following image.
+For more advanced investigations, you can use natural language capabilities to query the data.
+Using a prompt such as "Show me the logs for span id '475dc023cbf02058' and summarize the body field", the system generates the appropriate query and provides a summary of the findings, as shown in the following image.
 This makes it easier to understand complex error patterns without writing manual queries.

 ![natural language query generation and summarization](/assets/media/blog-images/2025-08-07-Diving-into-services-with-OpenSearch-and-OpenTelemetry/nlqg-summary-ad-service.gif){:class="img-centered"}